Effective Date: February 14, 2022

 - We believe that disclosure is reasonably necessary to comply with any applicable law, regulation, legal process, or lawful government request, including in connection with national security or law enforcement requirements.
 This may include disclosures: to respond to subpoenas or court orders; to establish or exercise our legal rights or defend against legal claims; or to investigate, prevent, or take action regarding illegal activities, suspected fraud, situations involving potential threats to the physical safety of any person, violations of our Service Agreement, or as otherwise required by law.
 In each case, we will make reasonable efforts to verify the validity of the request before disclosing your personal information.

-- To enforce our agreements, policies and Terms of Service.
+- To enforce our agreements, policies, Supplier Code of Conduct, Acceptable Use Policy and Terms of Service.

-- To protect the security and integrity of the Site.
+- To protect the security and integrity of the Platform.

 - To respond to an emergency which we believe in good faith requires us to disclose information to assist in preventing serious bodily injury or death of any person.

-- involving your Personal Information collected before such merger, acquisition, assignment or other transfer, inform you and get your express affirmative consent to opt in to the new practices; and/or
+- inform you and get your express affirmative consent to opt-in to the new practices; and/or

-- involving your Personal Information to be collected after such merger, acquisition, assignment or other transfer, inform you in some prominent manner enabling you to make a choice about whether to agree to the new practices.
+- inform you in some prominent manner enabling you to make a choice about whether to agree to the new practices.

 - You may choose to opt-out of allowing your Personal Information to be shared with certain third-parties.
-To do so, please contact email@example.com with your request.
+To do so, please Contact Us with your request.
 We will do our best to respond in a timely manner and grant your request to the extent permitted by law.

 International Transfer And Storage Of Information Collected